A Perturbation-Correction Method Based on Local Randomized Neural Networks for Quasi-Linear Interface Problems: Numerical examples

 \subsection{Example 3}

-In this example, we consider a nonlinear elliptic interface problem with complex interface curve and highly nonlinear coefficients.
-The computational domain is $\Omega = [-1,1] \times [-1,1]$.
-The interface $\Gamma$ is given in polar coordinates $(r,\theta)$ by
+In this example, we consider a quasi-linear elliptic interface problem with a curved, multi-lobe interface and nonlinear solution-dependent diffusion coefficients.
+The computational domain is $\Omega = [-1,1] \times [-1,1]$, and the interface $\Gamma$ is given in polar coordinates $(r,\theta)$ by